Skip to main content

 Avoid paying back withdrawals during the same year

-Once you’ve hit your contribution limit, you can’t pay back any withdrawals you made from your TFSA in the same year.
-That repayment will be looked at as an over-contribution and be subject to a 1% monthly tax as long as it stays in your account.
+Once you’ve hit your TFSA contribution limit, you can’t pay back any withdrawals you made from your TFSA in the same year.
+That repayment will be seen as an over-contribution and be subject to a 1% monthly tax as long as it stays in your account.

 TFSAs are (almost) exempt at tax time